The Best Cleaning Products to Buy for Coronavirus — And How to Use Them

 Even if you’re not a confirmed germaphobe, living through a global health crisis can turn you into someone who wipes, scrubs, and sprays with household disinfectants, with much the same focus Tom Brady gives to football.
 Parents in particular keep stocking up on cleaning supplies and household disinfectants to have on hand during the coronavirus pandemic.
 The issue, however, is twofold: Some of the best cleaning products are continuously sold out, and we’re still not entirely sure what cleaning products and wipes to buy in the first place.
 So we turned to Brian Sansoni, the spokesperson for the American Cleaning Institute, to find out more.

 Per the CDC, the virus is spread primarily “through close contact from person-to-person.”
 It may be possible to get it from touching a surface that has the virus on it and then touching your face or eyes, but it’s not the primary way it’s transmitted.
 Still, cleaning and disinfecting surfaces is never a bad idea.

 The CDC defines cleaning as “the removal of germs, dirt, and impurities from surfaces” (ie., not killing germs), whereas disinfecting “refers to using chemicals, for example, EPA-registered disinfectants, to kill germs on surfaces,” which further reduces the risk of spreading infection.

-The EPA just approved two sprays, Lysol Disinfectant Spray and Lysol Disinfectant Max Cover Mist, saying both meet the EPA’s criteria for use against the SARS-CoV-2.
+The EPA has approved two sprays, Lysol Disinfectant Spray and Lysol Disinfectant Max Cover Mist, saying both meet the EPA’s criteria for use against the SARS-CoV-2.
 The sprays kill the virus in two minutes, when used on hard, non-porous surfaces.